abhinav/git-spice/CONTRIBUTING.md

 ## Making contributions

-Follow the usual GitHub contribution process for making changes with the following notes:
+Follow the usual GitHub contribution process for making changes: fork and create a pull request.

+Follow usual best practices for making changes:

+- All commits must include meaningful commit messages.
+- Test new features and bug fixes.
+  If it does not have a test, the bug is not fixed.
+- Verify tests pass before submitting a pull request.

+More specific guidelines follow:

-- Add changelog entries for user-facing changes with `changie new`.
+- For all *user-facing changes*, add a changelog entry with `changie new`.
   If a change is not user-facing, add a note in the following format to the PR description: